City Mall, Christchurch: Urban context

 City Mall is made up of Cashel Street between Cambridge Terrace up to its intersection with High Street and High Street from Cashel Street to its intersection with Hereford and Colombo Streets.

-Cashel Street runs east-west.
+Cashel Street runs east–west.
 The portion of Cashel Street that makes up City Mall is approximately 400 m long.
 The street is named after the bishopric of Cashel.
 At the time of naming by surveyor Edward Jollie and Joseph Thomas, the bishop was Robert Daly, an uncle of John Robert Godley, who is considered to be the founder of Canterbury.

 High Street is one of the two diagonal streets in the central city, running from north-west to south-east.
 The portion of High Street that makes up City Mall is approximately 150 m long.
 It was initially called Sumner Road, as it connected to the village (and later suburb) of Sumner.
 It was renamed Lower High Street, and then just High Street, probably after The High in Oxford.

 History

+The first traffic lights in the South Island were installed at the intersection of Cashel and Colombo Streets.
+The traffic lights, which were first tested on the evening of 5 November 1930, replaced officers on point duty.

 The Canterbury/Westland Branch of the New Zealand Institute of Valuers began biannual pedestrian counts in central Christchurch in 1957.
 The count takes place one hour in the morning and afternoon, respectively (10:30h to 11:30h and 14:30h to 15:30h).
 While dozens of sites are counted, only seven of the locations have been included in the count since the work began in the 1950s.
 There is a gradual but steady decline visible in pedestrian numbers.
 The seven sites had 30,000 pedestrians in 1957, and that had reduced to 18,000 by the 1981 count.
 The establishment of City Mall saw the numbers increase to 25,000 again, but the overall downward trend continued after that, albeit starting at the higher level of the 1983 count.

 Original scheme

 The concept of a pedestrian mall in Cashel and High Streets was first developed in the 1965 central city redevelopment study.
 In the same year, there were proposals in Wellington to form a pedestrian mall in Cuba Street.
 The Christchurch concept was included in the 1968 District Scheme (a predecessor of the Christchurch City Plan).
 A year later, Cuba Mall was established in Wellington, the success of which gave other cities the confidence to advance their plans for pedestrianising streets.
-In 1976, the Bridge of Remembrance was closed to traffic, reserving the short Cashel Street link between Oxford and Cambridge Terraces over the Avon River for pedestrians.
+In 1976, the Bridge of Remembrance was closed to traffic, reserving the short Cashel Street link between Oxford and Cambridge Terraces over the Avon River / Ōtākaro for pedestrians.
 The plans for City Mall were confirmed in the 1979 review of the District Scheme.
 A concept design by the City Architect was adopted by Christchurch City Council, the Cashel Street Businessmen's Association and the High Street Businessmen's Association in 1981.